Coleman Instant Tent 6 Review

 Our Analysis and Test Results

-One feature that is noticeably absent is the vestibule.
-While many tents of this size include some form of vestibule to keep your shoes or other gear out of the tent, but also out of the elements, the Instant Cabin 6, does not.
+Windows or a door on all sides, pop-out vents on the top, and a ground vent in the back keep the air moving and temperatures reasonable inside the tent.
+One feature that is noticeably absent is a vestibule.
+While many tents of this size include some form of vestibule to keep your shoes or other gear out of the tent, but also out of the elements, the Instant 6, does not.

-As long as the weather cooperates, you won't have a problem, but if the forecast is calling for much rain, you might want to look elsewhere for either a tent or a drier place to go camping.
+To their credit, the floor of the Instant Tent is tarpaulin.
+Even then, it stops right at the edges and doesn't run up the sides even a few inches to further guard against ground wetness.
+As long as the weather cooperates, you won't have a problem, but if the forecast calls for much rain, you'll want to look elsewhere for either a tent or a drier place to go camping.

 Ease of Setup